ligato/vpp-agent/docs/README.md

 ### What is VPP Agent?

-The VPP Agent is a Go implementation of a control/management plane for [VPP][fdio-vpp] based cloud-native [Virtual Network Functions][vnf] (VNFs).
-The VPP Agent is built on top of the [CN Infra][cn-infra], platform for developing cloud-native VNFs.
+The VPP Agent is a Go implementation of a control/management plane for [VPP][1fdio-vpp] based cloud-native [Virtual Network Functions][vnf] (VNFs).
+The VPP Agent is built on top of [CN Infra][cn-infra], a framework for developing cloud-native VNFs (CNFs).

-The VPP Agent can be used as-is as a management/control agent for VNFs based on off-the-shelf VPP (e.g. a VPP-based vswitch), or as a platform for developing customized VNFs with customized VPP-based data.
+The VPP Agent can be used as-is as a management/control agent for VNFs  based on off-the-shelf VPP (e.g. a VPP-based vswitch), or as a framework for developing management agents for VPP-based CNFs.
+An example of a custom VPP-based CNF is the [Contiv-VPP][contivvpp] vswitch.

 ### Introduction to VPP Agent
 - [Architecture](Architecture.md) describes architecture of VPP Agent.